Rory Carroll

 Rory Carroll (born 1972) is an Irish journalist working for The Guardian who has reported from the Balkans, Afghanistan, Iraq, Latin America and Los Angeles.
 He is the Ireland correspondent for The Guardian.
 His book on Hugo Chávez, Comandante, was published in March 2013.

 Early life and career

 Born in Dublin, Carroll is a graduate of Blackrock College, Trinity College and Dublin City University.
 He began his career at The Irish News in Belfast, working as a reporter and diarist from 1995 to 1997, when he was named young journalist of the year in Northern Ireland's media awards.

-From 1999, he was deployed by The Guardian as a foreign correspondent in Yemen. and Serbia for the aftermath of the Kosovo war.
+From 1999, he was deployed by The Guardian as a foreign correspondent in Yemen and Serbia for the aftermath of the Kosovo war.

 His report from Qalaye Niazi, where a wedding party was bombed by US planes, fuelled criticism of the Pentagon's air campaign.
 He reported on the UK's first overseas combat deployment since the first Gulf War.

+Trinity awarded him an award as one of ten high-achieving alumni at the 2023 alumni awards.